Distributionally Robust Optimal Allocation with Costly Verification: Problem Statement and Preliminaries

 \begin{definition}[Ex-Post Nash Equilibrium] An $I$-tuple $\bm{s} = (s_1, s_2, \dots, s_I)$ of mixed strategies $s_i \in \mathcal{L}(\mathcal{T}_i, \prod_{h_i \in \mathcal{H}_i} \mathcal{P}_0 (\mathcal{A}(h_i)))$, $i\in\mathcal{I}$, is called an {\em ex-post Nash equilibrium} if

 \end{definition}

-Recall that all agents assign a strictly positive deterministic value to the good, and therefore the expected utility of agent~$i$ conditional on~$\tilde{\bm{t}}=\bm{t}$ is proportional to $\text{prob}_i(a_i; \bm{t}, \bm{a}_{-i})$.
-Under an ex-post Nash equilibrium, each agent~$i$ maximizes this probability simultaneously for all type scenarios~$\bm{t}\in\mathcal{T}$.
+{ Recall that all agents assign a strictly positive deterministic value to the good, and therefore the expected utility of agent~$i$ conditional on~$\tilde{\bm{t}}=\bm{t}$ must grow proportionally to $\text{prob}_i(a_i; \bm{t}, \bm{a}_{-i})$ under {\em any} non-decreasing utility function.} In an ex-post Nash equilibrium, each agent~$i$ maximizes this probability simultaneously for all type scenarios~$\bm{t}\in\mathcal{T}$.
 Hence, it is clear that insisting on the existence of an ex-post Nash equilibrium restricts the family of mechanisms to be considered.
-Note that Ben-Porath et al. \cite{ben2014optimal} study the larger class of mechanisms that admit a Bayesian Nash equilibrium.
-However, these mechanisms generically depend on the type distribution~$\mathbb{P}_0$ and can therefore not be implemented by a principle who lacks knowledge of~$\mathbb{P}_0$.
-It is therefore natural to restrict attention to mechanisms that admit ex-post Nash equilibria, which remain well-defined in the face of distributional ambiguity.
-We further assume from now on that the principal is ambiguity averse in the sense that she wishes to maximize her worst-case expected payoff in view of all distributions in the ambiguity set $\mathcal{P}$.
+Note that \citet{ben2014optimal} study the larger class of mechanisms that admit a Bayesian Nash equilibrium.
+However, these mechanisms generically depend on the type distribution~$\mathbb{P}_0$ and can therefore not be implemented by a principal who lacks knowledge of~$\mathbb{P}_0$.
+It is therefore natural to restrict attention to mechanisms that admit ex-post Nash equilibria, which remain well-defined in the face of distributional ambiguity. { In Section~\ref{sec:Robustness Against the Agents’ Attitude Towards Ambiguity}, we show, by restricting attention to mechanisms that admit an ex-post Nash equilibrium, that the principal also hedges against uncertainty about the agents’ attitude towards ambiguity.} We further assume from now on that the principal is ambiguity averse in the sense that she wishes to maximize her worst-case expected payoff in view of all distributions in the ambiguity set~$\mathcal{P}$.

 The class of all mechanisms that admit an ex-post Nash equilibrium is vast.
 An important subclass is the family of all truthful direct mechanisms.
 A direct mechanism~$(\bm{p}, \bm{q})$ consists of two $I$-tuples $\bm{p} = (p_1, p_2, \dots, p_I)$ and $\bm{q} = (q_1, q_2, \dots, q_I)$ of allocation functions $p_i, q_i \in \mathcal{L}(\mathcal{T}, [0,1])$, $i \in \mathcal{I}$.
 Any direct mechanism $(\bm{p}, \bm{q})$ is implemented as follows.
 First, the principal announces~$\bm{p}$ and $\bm{q}$, and then she collects a bid $t'_i \in \mathcal{T}_i$ from each agent~$i\in\mathcal{I}$.
 Next, the principal implements randomized allocation and inspection decisions.
 Specifically, $p_i(\bm{t}')$ represents the total probability that agent~$i$ receives the good, while~$q_i(\bm{t}')$ represents the probability that agent~$i$ receives the good {\em and} is inspected.
 If the inspection reveals that agent $i$ has misreported his type, the principal penalizes the agent by repossessing the good.
 Any direct mechanism $(\bm{p}, \bm{q})$ must satisfy the feasibility conditions